HaloPSA plugin

 Assets (by Client)

-Returns HaloPSA invoices filtered by client.
+Returns HaloPSA assets filtered by client

 Parameters